Amey-Chaudhari/Spark_Foundation/README.md

 (Task 2)
 Color Identification in Images

-Implement an image color detector which identifies the color in image or video
+Implement an image color detector which identifies all the color in image or video